woossi0/suite/docs/usermanual/source/processing/processes/clip.rst

 Notes on usage
 --------------

-* The clipping geometry will be in the same units as the feature collection.
+* The clipping geometry must be in the same :term:`CRS` as the feature collection.
 * The clipping geometry can be a point or line, but this is uncommon.